mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 [structural types](https://eel.is/c++draft/temp.param#def:type,structural).
 Hopefully, the language rules for structural types will improve with time before this library gets standardized.

+### Why don't we use UDLs to create quantities?

+[Constructing a quantity] chapter describes and explains why we introduced the multiply syntax as a construction helper for quantities.
+Many people ask why we chose this approach over battle-proven User Defined Literals (UDLs) that work well for the `std::chrono` library.

+It turns out that many reasons make UDLs a poor choice for a physical units library:

+1. UDLs work only with literals (compile-time known values).
+Our observation is that besides the unit tests, only a few compile-time known quantity values are used in the production code.
+Please note that for [Physical constants], we recommend using units rather than compile-time constants.
+2. Typical implementations of UDLs tend to always use the widest representation type available.
+   In the case of `std::chrono::duration`, the following is true:

+    ```cpp
+    using namespace std::chrono_literals;
+    auto d1 = 42s;
+    auto d2 = 42.s;
+    static_assert(std::is_same_v<decltype(d1)::rep, std::int64_t>);
+    static_assert(std::is_same_v<decltype(d2)::rep, long double>);
+    ```

+   When such UDL is intermixed in arithmetics with any quantity type of a shorter representation type, it will always expand it to the longest one.
+In other words, such long type spreads until all types use it everywhere.

+3. While increasing the coverage for the [@MP-UNITS] library, we learned that many unit symbols conflict with built-in types or numeric extensions.
+A few of those are: `F` (farad), `J` (joule), `W` (watt), `K` (kelvin), `d` (day), `l` or `L` (litre), `erg`, `ergps`.
+Using the `_` prefix would make it work for [@MP-UNITS], but if the library is standardized, those naming collisions would be a big issue.
+This is why we came up with the `_q_` prefix that would become `q_` after standardization (e.g., `42q_s`), which is not that nice anymore.

+4. UDLs with the same identifiers defined in different namespace can't be disambiguated in the C++ language.
+If both SI and CGS systems define `q_s` UDL for a second unit, then it would not be possible to specify which one to use in case both namespaces are "imported" with using directives.

+5. Another bad property of UDLs is that they do not compose.
+A coherent unit of angular momentum would have a UDL specified as `q_kg_m2_per_s`.
+Now imagine that we want to make every possible user happy.
+How many variations of that unit would we predefine for differently scaled versions of all unit ingredients?

+6. UDLs are also really expensive to define and specify.
+Typically, for each unit, we need two definitions.
+One for integral and another one for floating-point representation.
+In version 0.8.0 of the [@MP-UNITS] library, the coherent unit of angular momentum was defined as:

+    ```cpp
+    constexpr auto operator"" _q_kg_m2_per_s(unsigned long long l)
+    {
+      gsl_ExpectsAudit(std::in_range<std::int64_t>(l));
+      return angular_momentum<kilogram_metre_sq_per_second, std::int64_t>(static_cast<std::int64_t>(l));
+    }

+    constexpr auto operator"" _q_kg_m2_per_s(long double l)
+    {
+      return angular_momentum<kilogram_metre_sq_per_second, long double>(l);
+    }
+    ```

+The multiply syntax that we chose for this library does not have any of those issues.

 ### Quantity arithmetics

 #### `quantity` is a numeric wrapper